128technology/docs/docs/howto_conductor_migration.md

  /etc/128technology/global.init
  /etc/128technology/local.init
 ```
- - If you have created custom salt states, copy the contents of `/svr/salt` with the above files.
+ - If you have created custom salt states, copy the contents of `/svr/salt` along with the above files.

  - It is also recommended to copy and save the router public keys stored in `/etc/128technology/salt/pki/master/minions/`.
 Migrating these files prevents a router that may have the same `minion_id` as a previously accepted router from being accepted after migration.